-The Barcelona defender has said that football is not as important as the stricken coach's health, and that every win they manage in La Liga is dedicated to the 44-year-oldDani Alves has said that every member of the Barcelona team is there to help Tito Vilanova through his battle with cancer.
+The Barcelona defender has said that football is not as important as the stricken coach's health, and that every win the club manages in La Liga is dedicated to the 44-year-oldDani Alves has said that every member of the Barcelona team is there to help Tito Vilanova through his battle with cancer.

 The Blaugrana boss recently suffered the relapse of the disease, which kept him from taking his place on the bench for part of last season, and subsequently underwent surgery to remove the tumour.

-Vilanova had led Barca to their best-ever start to a Liga season, and although they hold a 16-point lead over reigning champions Real Madrid, Alves is adamant that the title isn't decided.
+Vilanova had led Barca to its best-ever start to a Liga season, and although the club holds a 16-point lead over reigning champion Real Madrid, Alves is adamant that the title isn't decided.

 The former Sevilla man has been linked with a move away from Camp Nou in recent weeks, but is adamant that he has no intention of leaving.

-"Those are interventions made to destabilise us.
-I feel good and I want to stay."
+"Those are interventions made to destabilize us.
+I feel good and I want to stay," Alves said.

-Barcelona get back to action after the winter hiatus by entertaining Espanyol on January 5.
+Barcelona gets back to action after the winter hiatus by entertaining Espanyol on January 5.